RadouaneAbn/alx-system_engineering-devops/0x00-shell_basics/README.md

 101-clean_emacs: (rm)
 this script will delete all files in the current working directory the end with character ~(emacs backup files).

+102-tree: (mkdir -p)
+this script will create a directory named welcome and inside of welcome/ will create another directory named /to and inside of welcome/to/ will create a directory named school.